-Palettes are stored and selected using buttons on the touch screen, grouped into different windows for Colours, Positions and Gobos & Beams.
+Palettes are stored and selected using the grey Palette buttons of the top faders, and also buttons on the touch screen, grouped into different windows for Colours, Positions and Gobos & Beams.
 You can set a legend for each button so that you know what you're going to get.

-If the Colours, Positions, Gobos & Beams windows are not shown, press Window Open then [Open Workspace Window] then [Groups and Palettes] to show all three windows.
+If the Colours, Positions, Gobos & Beams windows are not shown, press View then [Open Workspace Window] then [Groups and Palettes] to show all three windows.